techfreek/hungryWSU/README.md

 I apologize if the code is really sloppy, it was hacked together.
 It proved to be an excellent mvp (minimum viable product) as I re-wrote the idea as ishungry.co which takes the concept and scales it up to the entire united states.

+The site has been turned off and the original urls redirected to ishungry.co.

 Site created by Alex Bahm.